-- National acts implementing in Poland Directives 2011/83 (Consumer Rights), 1999/44 (Consumer Sales and Guarantees), 2005/29 (Unfair Commercial Practices Directive), 2008/122 (Timeshare), 2006/114 (Misleading and Comparative Advertising) do not provide any specific administrative mechanisms enabling enforcement of the Directives. - Nevertheless, there is an administrative mechanism for protection of consumers rights that is included in another act of a general nature.
+National Acts implementing in Poland Directives 2011/83 (Consumer Rights), 1999/44 (Consumer Sales and Guarantees), 2005/29 (Unfair Commercial Practices Directive), 2008/122 (Timeshare), 2006/114 (Misleading and Comparative Advertising) do not provide any specific administrative mechanisms enabling enforcement of the Directives.

+Nevertheless, there is an administrative mechanism for the protection of consumer rights that is included in another act of a general nature.
 In accordance with Article 100 of the Act on Competition and Consumer Protection (hereinafter referred to as the "CCP Act"), the President of the Office of Competition and Consumer Protection (hereinafter referred to as the "President of the OCCP"), may be notified about any suspected use of practices harmful to the collective interests of consumers.
 This authority is competent to issue a decision in a proceeding initiated in this way.
-Such mechanism may be used in various cases related to collective rights of consumers. - Directive 93/13 (Unfair Contractual Terms Directive) is implemented by the Polish Civil Code, which provides only civil instruments to combat unfair contractual terms.
-However, the CPP provides for an administrative mechanism: in accordance with Article 99a of the CCP Act a written notification with the President of the OCCP relating to a suspicion of the use of unfair contractual provisions may be filed.
-This authority is competent to issue a decision in a proceeding initiated in this way. - Directive 90/314 (Package Travel Directive) is implemented by the Act on Tourism Services.
-In accordance with Article 16c of this Act, a consumer can file a complaint with the chief executive of the province (in Polish: Marszałek Województwa) concerning the improper performance of duties by the organizer or intermediary of a tourism event resulting from Regulation (EU) No. 181/2011 of the European Parliament and of the Council of 16 February 2011 concerning the rights of passengers in bus and coach transport and amending Regulation (EC) No 2006/2004. - Directive 98/6 (Price Indication Directive) is implemented by the Act on Informing about Prices of Goods and Services.
+Such mechanism may be used in various cases related to the collective rights of consumers.

+Directive 93/13 (Unfair Contractual Terms Directive) is implemented by the Polish Civil Code, which provides only civil instruments to combat unfair contractual terms.
+However, the CPP provides for an administrative mechanism: in accordance with Article 99a of the CCP Act, a written notification with the President of the OCCP relating to a suspicion of the use of unfair contractual provisions may be filed.
+This authority is competent to issue a decision in a proceeding initiated in this way.

+Directive 98/6 (Price Indication Directive) is implemented by the Act on Informing about Prices of Goods and Services.
 For infringement of this Act, financial penalties of an administrative nature may be imposed by the Commercial Inspectorate.